Craftbevia

 Notch Brewing (Brighton)

 Notch’s Brighton taproom inside the revitalized Charles River Speedway is one of the most pleasant outdoor drinking environments in the Boston metro.
 The brewery stays rigorously true to its mission: session beers only — lower-ABV Czech lagers, German kellerbiers, and English ales served in traditional glassware with the kind of care that makes session beer feel like a deliberate philosophical position rather than a compromise.
 Communal outdoor seating, food vendors on-site, and a genuinely European beer garden feel.
 Dog-friendly.
-If you’ve been drinking high-ABV hazies all afternoon, Notch is the ideal final stop.
+One honest logistical note: at 525 Western Ave, Notch is about a mile from Harvard Ave station — a walkable 20 minutes or a short rideshare, not a quick hop off the platform.
+If you’ve been drinking high-ABV hazies all afternoon, Notch is still the ideal final stop.

-European-style beer garden at the Charles River Speedway.
+European-style beer garden at the Charles River Speedway, 525 Western Ave.
 Session lagers, Czech ales, and kellerbiers in communal outdoor seating.
 Dog-friendly.
-Near Harvard Ave station (B branch).
+About a mile (20-min walk or short rideshare) from Harvard Ave station (B branch).

 Night Shift Allston Beer Garden (Seasonal)

-Seasonal riverside pop-up on Soldiers Field Rd near Harvard Ave.
+Seasonal riverside pop-up at Herter Park (off Soldiers Field Rd) near Harvard Ave.
 Easy-drinking lagers and Whirlpool on draft with the Charles River behind you.
 Verify operating season before visiting.

 Planning Your Green Line Crawl

-- Season changes the route significantly.
-In summer, the Trillium Common and Greenway gardens plus the Night Shift Esplanade add three exceptional outdoor stops.
+• Season changes the route significantly.
+In summer, the Night Shift Esplanade and Allston beer gardens add exceptional outdoor stops.
 In winter, the year-round route runs Lamplighter CX → Trillium Fenway → Cheeky Monkey → Notch Brighton.

 Key Takeaways